AR Glasses: Can You See The Potential?

 With integrated support for clothing visualisation, Snapchat users can already virtually try-on garments, watches and glasses to visualise their fit through Lenses.

 But it doesn’t stop there.
-Soon small businesses will be able add AR versions of their own online catalogues, potentially giving smaller enterprises access to a market of over 265 million daily users.
+Soon small businesses will be able to add AR versions of their own online catalogues, potentially giving smaller enterprises access to a market of over 265 million daily users.

 Consumers will be able to experiment with all of their favourite clothing brands without ever having to set foot on a shop floor, giving brands privileged access to a huge potential market.
 AR will allow ordinary consumers to beam the world of high fashion into their bedroom.

 This intersection between AR and e-commerce has already been exploited to great effect.
-A 2018 collaboration between Snapchat and Nike to pre-release the new Air Jordan’s using an AR Lens led to the shoes being sold-out in just 23 minutes.
+A 2018 collaboration between Snapchat and Nike to pre-release the new Air Jordan’s using an AR Lens led to the shoes being sold out in just 23 minutes.

 More recently, Ben & Jerry’s partnered with Snapchat’s AR Lenses to create the first ice cream “pack scan”.
-Users are invited to scan the new Cookie Dough Peace Pop, opening an AR lens which will convey them to a summer festival vista, complete with sunshine and live music.
+Users are invited to scan the new Cookie Dough Peace Pop, opening an AR lens that will convey them to a summer festival vista, complete with sunshine and live music.
 In an era when mass experiences are prohibited, AR is bridging gaps and overcoming real-life inhibition.

-Will it become a reality?
+Will it Become a Reality?

 Technology is forging a new consumer reality, innovatively connecting brands with Gen Z audiences.
 With the global e-commerce market expected to top $6 trillion by 2024, it seems like a match made in heaven.

 Yet AR technology is still in its infancy, and some tech chiefs estimate that devices suitable for ordinary consumers won’t be available for another decade.
-Even Snapchat’s Spectacles have an exclusivity about them, having been released to a limited number of “global creators” in the AR developer community.
+Even Snapchat’s Spectacles have exclusivity about them, having been released to a limited number of “global creators” in the AR developer community.

 AR is our destiny.
 But it’s yet to become our reality.